tiagodeluna/study-notes/AWS/README.md

 - Inbound: in this tab, we define rules to allow traffic receipt
 - Outbound: in this guide, we define rules to allow server access to external connections

+### Creating and Using AMIs

+An AMI is a *server template* that has information about the operating system (and other software), permissions (associated account), and the *block device* mapping.
+The block device is like an HD that is available for an instance.

+To create an AMI from an instance that is already configured, you just need to right-click the chosen instance and select *Image > Create Image*.

+When creating a new EC2 instance, select the image you've created on the left side menu item "My AMIs".
+Choose the same .pem file for the new instance.

+To avoid managing multiple Security Groups for equal instances, you can set the same Security Group to the new one.
+Right-click your instance and select *Networking > Change Security Groups*.

 ## Amazon RDS

 ### Creation Steps